 - 8.4.1.
 Controls must be implemented to provide physical, technical, and procedural safeguards for information resources by the Custodians of information resources, including external parties providing outsourced information resource services. - 8.4.2.
-The System Administration and Institutions must dispose of electronic records and devices according to institutional record retention policies and by employing sanitization methods with the strength and integrity in
+The System Administration and Institutions must dispose of electronic records and devices according to institutional record retention policies and by employing sanitization methods with the strength and integrity in proportion to the security classification and confidentiality of information.

-- proportion to the security classification and confidentiality of information. - 8.4.3.
-Category I information shall be labeled as confidential in physical and electronic formats except in cases where the asset is encrypted. - 8.4.4.
-The principle of Least Privilege must be established and enforced when developing standards, procedures, or assigning access permissions. - 8.4.5.
-Information systems accessible to the public should not contain Category I or Category II information. - 8.4.6.
-Information posted to publicly accessible systems should be reviewed prior to posting and at least annually to ensure neither Category I or Category II information is included. - 8.4.7.
-Users may view Category III information on public websites or other publicly available information systems without authentication or identification.
+- 8.4.3.
+Category I confidential information shall be labeled as confidential in physical and electronic formats except in cases where the asset is encrypted. - 8.4.4.
+New computer applications and services that receive, maintain, and/or share confidential data must be reviewed to ensure compliance with data security requirements. - 8.4.5.
+Security requirements must be identified and risk mitigation plans must be developed, contractually agreed upon, and obligated prior to the purchase of information technology hardware, software, and systems development services for any new high impact computer applications or computer applications that receive, maintain, and/or share confidential data. - 8.4.6.
+The principle of Least Privilege must be established and enforced when developing standards, procedures, or assigning access permissions. - 8.4.7.
+Information systems accessible to the public should not contain Category I confidential or Category II proprietary information. - 8.4.8.
+Information posted to publicly accessible systems should be reviewed prior to posting and at least annually to ensure neither Category I confidential or Category II proprietary information is included. - 8.4.9.
+Users may view Category III public information on public websites or other publicly available information systems without authentication or identification.